 - Instructions for parents on how to support the students at home.

 - Instructions for students on how to complete assignments and learning activities.

 - Instructions for students on how to submit their answers and assignments.

-Most of the actual studying and learning will take place off-line using the student books and workbooks at home.
+Most of the actual studying and learning will take place off-line using printed worksheets or the student books and workbooks at home.
 Students can take pictures or videos of their work and send them back to the teacher using their Distance Learning Platform.